Tugdan Airport: History

-On February 24, 2018, Then-Governor Eduardo Firmalo went to the damaged airport police building to inspect it.
+On February 24, 2018, Governor Eduardo Firmalo went to the damaged airport police building to inspect it.
 On September 24, 2022, AirSWIFT held its inaugural flight to the Tugdan Airport from Manila.
 A flight was cancelled due to rains by Tropical Storm Nalgae.
 On March 26, 2025, Senator Panfilo Lacson and Representative Budoy Madrona pushed for the expansion of the airport runway for bigger planes.
 "The expansion of Tablas Airport’s runway is essential for Romblon’s economic growth and tourism development," Lacson said.